How to Grow Carrots for Beginners

 • Chantenay – If you don’t have the right soil conditions for other varieties, you can still grow these.
 They’ll grow well in heavy soil, growing 6-7 inches long.
 Just be sure to harvest as soon as they’re ready.
 If they stay in the ground too long, they’ll lose some flavor.

-Now you’re ready to plant.
 There are two schools of thought on seed planting.
 One is to plant fewer seeds further apart to avoid needing to thin the plants out later.
-And the other is to plant seeds in larger groups to help them germinate then thin them out after they start to grow.
+The other is to plant seeds in larger groups to help them germinate and then thin them out after they start to grow.
 If you choose this method, the plants will need to be thinned to 12 plants per foot in a row.

 Be aware though, when planting seeds close together it can sometimes attract carrot flies which can cause grubs to grow and tunnel into the roots.